 Weigold, Thomas and Aldinucci, Marco and Danelutto, Marco and Getov, Vladimir (2012) Process-driven biometric identification by means of autonomic grid components.
 International Journal of Autonomous and Adaptive Communications Systems, 5 (3). pp. 274-291.
 ISSN 1754-8632Full text not available from this repository.

 Today's business applications are increasingly process driven, meaning that the main application logic is executed by a dedicate process engine.
 In addition, component-oriented software development has been attracting attention for building complex distributed applications.
 In this paper, we present the experiences gained from building a process-driven biometric identification application that makes use of grid infrastructures via the Grid Component Model (GCM).
 GCM, besides guaranteeing access to grid resources, supports autonomic management of notable parallel composite components.
 This feature is exploited within our biometric identification application to ensure real-time identification of fingerprints.
 Therefore, we briefly introduce the GCM framework and the process engine used, and we describe the implementation of the application by means of autonomic GCM components.
 Finally, we summarise the results, experiences and lessons learned focusing on the integration of autonomic GCM components and the process-driven approach.

-|Subjects:||University of Westminster > Science and Technology > Electronics and Computer Science, School of|
+|Subjects:||University of Westminster > Science and Technology > Electronics and Computer Science, School of (No longer in use)|

 |Last Modified:||02 Aug 2012 09:16|

 Actions (login required)